shama/freshcake/README.md

 * MORE TESTING!
 MORE TESTS!
 * Fix issue with some text fields showing up as Array - v0.2
 * Format lines/xml on invoice, estimate and recurring afterFind (so they dont break scaffold) - v0.2
-* Uppercases returned results if array, it should not - v0.2
-* Returns blank arrays when it should return '' - v0.2
 * Test support for linking models together (hopefully already does automatically) - v0.2
 * Implement OAuth support - v0.3
 * i18n - v0.3